 Nasrin Sotoudeh — a prominent Iranian human rights lawyer — is facing 148 lashes and the remainder of her 38 year prison sentence.
-After being temporarily released last month, she was just ordered back to Iran’s infamous Gharchak prison — even though she still has COVID-19.
+After being temporarily released for several weeks in November 2020, she was ordered back to Iran’s infamous Gharchak prison — even though she still had COVID-19.
 Nasrin’s sentence is the harshest recorded against a human rights defender in Iran in recent years.
 She is separated from her husband and two children — and prevented from being able to carry out her important work.
 To make matters worse, the appalling conditions in Shahr-e Rey “Gharchak” prison place her in serious danger of assault and violence, in addition to overcrowding and poor sanitation — all while she is already sick.
 We have grave concerns for her safety and well-being.
 Nasrin has dedicated her life to defending human rights.
 Now it’s time for us to stand up for her.
 Help us demand her unconditional release and bring her home — once and for all.